wolkenwelten/wolkenwelten-c/docs/plan.md

 ## [MOD] - Chunk import/export
 A way to import/export a particular chunk and serialize in into an LZ4 compressed S-Expression.

-### [C] - Blocktype setter
-Functionality is mostly there, just not exposed to Nujel.

-## [MOD] - Default Blocks
-Should import a set of simple and general blocks which will probably be useful to pretty much every gamemode out there, block like grass, dirt, stone and so on, basically whatever blockTypes are currently in the game, although the snowy ones can probably be removed.

 ## [MOD] - Chunky files
 A format for storing blockdata, along with palette information mapping bytes to symbolic blockIDs.
 Plugins used may be stored but should not be loaded automatically, instead an exception should be thrown and the import cancelled.
 This is so that we may migrate over to a newer/different version of a plugin with everything working so long that we have a blockType associated with a particular symbol.